Outbound-Process/.github/.github/ISSUE_TEMPLATE/Shipment_Channel_npm.md

 &nbsp;

-@naas-mob-extrepo-serviceuser: Please create the respective store entry in [MoMa](https://moma.mo.sap.corp)
+Please assign 'naas-mob-extrepo-serviceuser' after you received the PPMS FOSS entry, so the store entry in [MoMa](https://moma.mo.sap.corp) can be created.

 Thank you!